hexagoncircle/ryan-mulligan-dev/src/blog/some-things-about-keyframes.md

 date: 2024-12-30
 ---

-Whether you've barely scratched the surface of keyframe animations in CSS or fancy yourself as a seasoned pro, I suggest reading [An Interactive Guide to Keyframe Animations](https://www.joshwcomeau.com/animation/keyframe-animations/).
+Whether you've barely scratched the surface of keyframe animations in CSS or fancy yourself a seasoned pro, I suggest reading [An Interactive Guide to Keyframe Animations](https://www.joshwcomeau.com/animation/keyframe-animations/).
 Josh (as always) does an impeccable deep dive that includes interactive demos for multi-step animations, loops, setting dynamic values, and more.

 This is a quick post pointing out some other minor particulars: